Cat Arthritis: Early Signs and Simple Home Changes That May Help

 References Medical Disclaimer

 This article is for educational purposes only and is not a substitute for veterinary diagnosis or treatment.
-If your cat is sick, worsening, or showing urgent symptoms such as sudden inability to walk, collapse, severe pain, urinary distress, or not eating, contact a veterinarian or emergency clinic immediately.
+If your cat is worsening, suddenly unable to walk, in severe pain, showing urinary distress, or not eating, contact a veterinarian or emergency clinic immediately.

 Post a Comment